 3. The Dating Scene (Shockingly)

 I discovered the way to cure my obsession with finding my own Hugh Grant is dating in London.
 It didn’t take too long to find out the British men that make girls’ fannies flutter (thank you Jacob for this wonderful term) are either stuck on the screens of movies and television OR they are already taken.
-Of course there are gems out there, but they surely aren’t a dime a dozen.
+Of course, there are gems out there, but they sure aren’t a dime a dozen.

 4. The Lack of Mingling

 A big reason I am over the men here is because of this!
-In Canada it is completely normal for men and women to go up to one another and strike up conversations, especially at bars.
+In Canada, it is completely normal for men and women to go up to one another and strike up conversations, especially at bars.
 When I moved here, I continued with my ways.
 Though people conversed with me, there was clearly a sense that I may be crazy for doing so.
 It makes no sense!
-Guys don’t have the balls to go up to girls, but think it’s far too forward when girls go up to them.
+Guys don’t have the balls to go up to girls but think it’s far too forward when girls go up to them.
 Hence why dating apps are so popular here.